eProsima/Fast-DDS-docs/docs/notes.rst

 Version 1.9.3
 =============

+This release adds the following features:

+* Participant discovery filtering flags.
+* Intra-process delivery mechanism opt-in.

-This release adds the following bug fixes and improvements:
+It also includes the following bug fixes and improvements:

 * Bump to Fast-RTPS-Gen v1.0.2.
 * Bring back compatibility with XTypes 1.1 on PID_TYPE_CONSISTENCY.